daimonie/airflow-dbt-training/presentation/day_three.md

           - valid_values:
               valid_values: ['URBAN', 'RURAL']
 ```
-Let's add it to the gold zone for `gold.region_type_composition.sql`

 ---

 ## Advanced: Integration Tests

-Beyond column-level tests, we can validate relationships between models.
+We can also use dbt to validate relationships between models:

 * Test entire data pipelines, not just individual models
 * Catch issues that schema tests might miss